lilab-bcb/demuxEM/docs/usage.rst

 		Optional output.
 A histogram plot depicting hashtag distributions of not-real-cells and real-cells as defined by total number of expressed genes in the RNA assay.

 	output_name.rna_demux.hist.pdf
 		Optional output.
-A histogram plot depicting RNA UMI distribution for singlets, doublets and unknown cells.
+This figure consists of two plots.
+The first one is a horizontal bar plot depicting the percentage of RNA barcodes with at least one HTO count.
+The second plot is a histogram plot depicting RNA UMI distribution for singlets, doublets and unknown cells.

 	output_name.gene_name.violin.pdf
 		Optional outputs.
 Violin plots depicting gender-specific gene expression across samples.
 We can have multiple plots if a gene list is provided in '--generate-gender-plot' option.